 Guidance is provided for current and potential university partners on how they can engage with the study and offer feedback on the Framework.
 Information is provided on the key questions that partner universities may wish to address.

-Two meetings of the university partners have been held to date (in 2016 and 2017).
-They aimed to establish a community of dialogue and discuss ideas for the reform of university rewards and appraisal systems with respect to teaching.
+Three meetings of the university partners have been held to date (in 2016, 2017 and 2018).
+They aim to establish a community of dialogue and a forum to discuss ideas for the reform of how universities reward teaching.

 Career Framework for University Teaching, 2020